 Our understanding from FMS is that ERP processing will begin in late April starting with SSA recipients, which will comprise an estimated 47 million payments.
 This means that ERP offsets could be reported to OCSE beginning as early as the first or second week of May.
 Events on this matter are moving quickly, and we are working with FMS regularly to confirm additional details.
 We will continue to provide information through future correspondence and/or scheduled Federal offset conference calls as it becomes available.

-If you need more information regarding the intercept of these payments or have concerns regarding the ERP offset process, please contact Scott Hale at (202) 401-5745 or email firstname.lastname@example.org.
+If you need more information regarding the intercept of these payments or have concerns regarding the ERP offset process, please email us at firstname.lastname@example.org.

 Donna J. Bonar